Sign in →

 Clinical Information

-Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive disorder caused by a deficiency of galactocerebrosidase leading to an accumulation of galactosylceramide and severe demyelination throughout the brain.
+Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive disorder caused by a deficiency of galactocerebrosidase (GALC) leading to an accumulation of galactosylceramide and severe demyelination throughout the brain.
 Krabbe disease is primarily caused by variants in the GALC gene, and it has an estimated frequency of 1 in 100,000 births.

-Newborn screening for Krabbe disease recently has been implemented in some states.
+Newborn screening for Krabbe disease has been implemented in some states.
 The early (presymptomatic) identification and subsequent testing of infants at risk for Krabbe disease may be helpful in reducing the morbidity and mortality associated with this disease.
 While treatment is mostly supportive, hematopoietic stem cell transplantation has shown some success if performed prior to onset of neurologic damage.

 Newborn screening can typically identify patients with Krabbe disease, even before onset of symptoms, as well as unaffected patients with GALC pseudodeficiency alleles.
 For these reasons, second-tier testing that includes both psychosine and 30-kilobase (kb) deletion analyses has been developed.
 Second-tier testing reduces the number of false-positive results and limits the identification of affected individuals to patients needing immediate follow-up.